fusaa/insurance_cross_sell/README.md

 # Project Objective

 Generate a list of the customers most likely to acquire the new product, so resources are used more efficiently (to rank customers).
+Metric to measure performance of the model Recall @K.

 # Dataset